 \paragraph{\CRInTitle[3]: Correlated \vs anti-correlated Countries} We introduce variants for \CR[3] (\autoref{fig:interactive-complex-read-03}): variant \CR[3(a)] starts from \Countries that have a high correlation in the friendship network, while variant \CR[3(b)] starts from \Countries that have a low correlation of friendships between.
 To generate these inputs, we use the \texttt{countryPairsNumFriends} factor table visualized in \autoref{fig:paramgen-frequency-disc-countries} and select values at percentile~1.00 for variant~\texttt{(a)} and percentile~0.01 for variant~\texttt{(b)}.

 \paragraph{\CRInTitle[13] and \CRInTitle[14]: Reachable \vs unreachable Persons} Path queries are expected to have different runtimes if there is a path \vs when there is no path.
-While the performance characteristics vary highly between systems, in principle, the ``no path'' case should be simpler as one of the nodes is always in a small connected component.
+While the performance characteristics vary highly between systems, in principle, the ``no path'' case should be simpler in the SNB graph, where one of the nodes is always in a small connected component.
 To distinguish between these cases, we have two variants for the two path queries \CR[13] and \CR[14].
 For variants~\snbOperation{(a)} we select \Person pairs which \emph{do not have a path}, and for variants~\snbOperation{(b)} we select pairs which \emph{have} a path of length~4.